-Our main conclusions can be summarised as follows. \begin{itemize} \item We have shown that the baryonic feedback effects on the intra-cluster gas can be accurately modeled using a quasi-adiabatic approach with two parameters, controlling the minimum baryonic depletion and the deviation from adiabatic behavior. \item We have successfully calibrated these two parameters against cosmological hydro simulations.
-This model calibration was conducted using a set of non-radiative hydrodynamic simulations as well as a single full-physics simulation. \item Our model attains one percent relative accuracy in determining the virial dmo equivalent mass of simulated galaxy clusters. \item The robustness of our model has been stressed using different simulations from the Magneticum suite and the TNG-300 simulation.
+Our model assumes that the feedback effects on the intracluster gas show a quasi-adiabatic behaviour and have the baryon fraction inside the virial radius as input.
+In this case, this effect can be reliably described by a phenomenological model that depends only on two free parameters and can be calibrated against cosmological hydro simulations.
+These two parameters control the minimum baryonic depletion observed in non-radiative simulations and the deviation from the adiabatic behaviour.
+Although our model is calibrated using a set of non-radiative hydrodynamic simulations and a single realisation of a full-physics simulation, we demonstrate that its performance is resilient to changes in the subresolution physics and cosmological parameters.
+This result is established by confronting our model with different simulations from the Magneticum suite and the TNG300 simulation.
+Finally, with the resulting baryonic correction model, we assess the impact of its accuracy and precision in the cosmological parameters inference from an idealised \Euclid cluster number count experiment.
+Our main conclusions can be summarised as follows. \begin{itemize} \item We show that the baryonic feedback effects on the intracluster gas can be accurately modelled using a quasi-adiabatic approach with two parameters: one controlling the minimum baryonic depletion and the other the deviation from adiabatic behaviour. \item We successfully calibrated these two parameters against cosmological hydro simulations.
+This model calibration was conducted using a set of non-radiative hydrodynamic simulations as well as a single full-physics simulation. \item Our model attains one percent relative accuracy in determining the virial dmo equivalent mass of simulated galaxy clusters. \item The robustness of our model is demonstrated using different simulations from the Magneticum suite and the TNG300 simulation.